-Financial examiners review a company's financial records to ensure that it is in compliance with existing laws and regulations.
+Financial examiners review a company's financial records to ensure that the company in compliance with existing laws and regulations.
 The main areas in which financial examiners work are 'risk scoping' (evaluating the health of a financial institution) and 'consumer compliance' (monitoring the lending activity of financial institutions).
 Examiners often must travel to work sites.
 This is typically a full-time office job that requires great accuracy, integrity and attention to detail.

 Step 1: Obtain a Bachelor's Degree

 Along with the SOFE certification requirements, these professionals will also have to meet any individual education requirements for financial examiner set by federal and state governments.
 It is important that aspiring financial examiners research the qualifications in their areas before pursuing a degree.

 Step 2: Gain Work Experience

-After entering the finance field, on-the-job training is typically provided and may last anywhere from a month to a year.
+After entering the finance field, on-the-job training is typically provided and can last anywhere from a month to a year.
 This training requires new hires to work under the supervision of a more experienced examiner.
 The AFE designation, which is required to pursue the Certified Financial Examiner title, calls for at least two years of continuous work experience in the insurance industry as a financial examiner or analyst.
 This experience can be applied to the three years that are required to become a CFE.

-Step 3: Become a Society of Financial Examiners Member
+Step 3: Become a SOFE Member

-Aspiring AFEs and CFEs must be SFE members in good standing before sitting for the examinations.
+Aspiring AFEs and CFEs must be SFEs members in good standing before sitting for the examinations.
 Membership provides financial examiners with state, regional and national opportunities for continuing education and networking.
 Additionally, membership includes access to the SFE journal, which provides news about happenings in the field of financial examination.

-Step 4: Advance Your Career By Gaining The CFE Designation
+Step 4: Earn the CFE Designation

 After meeting all education and work requirements, individuals can sit for the examinations.
 On the AFE level, applicants must complete four tests, covering fundamentals of and accounting for life, health, property and liability insurance.
 The CFE credential requires passage of three exams that test applicants on exam methods and management, procedures in analysis and evaluation and reinsurance.
 Once awarded the CFE designation, a financial examiner must meet a set number of continuing regulatory education requirements each year.